Sarthak-Agarwal1410/automation_monitoring/README.md

-# automation_monitoring

-# DevOps Automation & Monitoring Assignment
+# DevOps Automation & Monitoring

 This repository contains solutions to a three-part DevOps assignment focused on automation scripting, log monitoring, and Kubernetes prioritization.